Horse Betting in California: The 2026 Guide

 You can legally bet on horse races at California’s three operating tracks, at any of the dozens of off-track betting facilities scattered around the state, and through state-licensed advance deposit wagering services.
 The minimum age to bet horses in California is 18, which is younger than the 21-plus minimum at most casinos and cardrooms.
 The sport is regulated by the California Horse Racing Board, which has been around since the 1933 legalization and oversees track licensing, race scheduling, drug testing, and safety standards.
 The CHRB’s official site is at chrb.ca.gov.

 One thing worth knowing is that California has specific carve-outs in federal law that allow legal online horse betting in ways that other forms of online gambling are not allowed.
 The Interstate Horseracing Act of 1978, last amended in 2000, specifically authorizes interstate online wagering on horse races through licensed advance deposit wagering operators.
 So while online sports betting and online casinos remain unauthorized in California, online horse betting is fully legal as long as you use one of the licensed operators.
 That is a meaningful difference.
+For the broader legal picture, see our California gambling laws page.

 Land-Based Horse Betting in California